Animating SVG Gradient Background Colors With CSS Custom Properties

 I certainly thought it should be and in the past it has not been too difficult,

-of the SVG on hover, but what
+with things like changing the stroke or fill of the SVG on hover, but what

 about when we want to hover a solid colored SVG icon and have it change to a